 It is no wonder then that the restaurant industry, as a leading generator of food waste, has started finding ways to curtail their refuse.
 One of the most prevalent ways restaurants are doing this is simply through separating their garbage into waste, recycling, and compost, along with recycling other byproducts from cooking, such as spent cooking oil.

 San Francisco’s landmark restaurant Cliff House did just this.
 The Cliff House educated its staff on waste reduction and reinforced the habit by using illustrated signs to designate which items were to go in which of the three bins.
 Ralph Burgin, general manager at Cliff House, stated that his staff responded positively towards this effort, and the restaurant was able to reduce an astonishing 80% of its waste by diverting it to compost and recycling.

-Turning trash into soil, or water
+Restaurant composting: turning garbage into soil, or water

 Although restaurants rarely have the luxury of on-site composting due to the lack of space and the sheer volume of materials composted, several innovative methods of dealing with compost have developed.